SahasT23/AdvancedCpp/README.md

 • Networking: Tries for IP routing; disjoint sets for network clustering.
 • Game Development: Quadtrees for spatial partitioning; A* with heaps for pathfinding.
 • Bioinformatics: Suffix arrays for sequence alignment; tries for pattern matching.

+Need to add makefiles and more on cache and compiler optimisation.